schoukah/drawing_with_code_using_p5.js/05_using_the_p5.js_web_editor/README.md

 - the first 400 represents the width of the canvas in pixels
 - the second 400 represents the height of the canvas in pixels
-- try changing them and see what happens (remember to press Stop then Start if you don't have Auto-refresh checked)

 ## draw()